Sessions in Springfield

 September 22, 2026 to October 13, 2026, Menard Hall Room 1177

-Designed for professionals with some prior experience using AI tools, this hands-on workshop focuses on how to write stronger prompts and get better results from workplace AI.
+Designed for professionals with some prior experience using AI tools, this hands-on workshop focuses on how to write stronger prompts and get better results.
 Participants learn practical strategies for improving clarity, refining outputs, and using structured prompting techniques to support writing, analysis, and problem-solving.
 Through guided practice and real-world examples, they build skills that help make AI output more useful, reliable, and relevant on the job.

 Wednesday, September 23, 2026, LLCC-Medical District Room 118